justfrt/prtg-webhook/README.md

 ## Creating the Sensor on the PRTG Server

-We first need to create a http push data sensor via the PRTG webinterface, or Enterprise Console.
-In the device-tree you need to perform a right click on "localprobe" => "add a new device".
+We first need to create an HTTP Push Data Sensor via the PRTG web interface, or Enterprise Console.
+In the device-tree, you need to perform a right-click on "local probe" => "add a new device".
 Name the new device as you like (i.e. DC_Monitoring_pi) and proceed.
 Add new sensors to your device by performing a right click on it and "add new sensor".

 ### Sensor Configuration

-* Name => Moniored value (i.e. Temperature, Humidity)
+* Name => Monitored value (i.e. Temperature, Humidity)
-* Port => The port on wich the request will be recieved.
-For each monitored value a new port is needed
+* Port => The port on which the request will be received.
+For each monitored value, a new port is needed
 * Request Method => "GET"
-* Identification Token => Choose your own, or leave `{__guid__}` to get a automatically generated after the sensor is setup
+* Identification Token => Choose your own, or leave `{__guid__}` to get an automatically generated after the sensor is setup
 * Incoming Request => "Discard request" if you don´t want to store the values in a file
-* No Incoming Data => Choose what to do, when no data is recieved
+* No Incoming Data => Choose what to do when no data is received
 * Value Type => "Float"
-* Scanning Interval => The script is set to send a vlaue every 10 seconds, so a scanning interval less than 10 seconds could result in disorted data.
+* Scanning Interval => The script is set to send a value every 10 seconds, so a scanning interval less than 10 seconds could result in distorted data.
 You can change this in line 32 of the reading script.

-## Install Docker on the Raspbery Pi
+## Install Docker on the Raspberry Pi

 Install using the get-docker script: